Is Juice Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Yes, most juice is safe during pregnancy when pasteurized.
-With over 8,400 A grade juice options available, pasteurized varieties from major brands like Tropicana, Ocean Spray, and Mott's are excellent choices.
-Avoid unpasteurized, cold pressed, and aloe vera juice.
+With 4,739 A grade options available, pasteurized juices from major brands like Tropicana, Simply Orange, and Ocean Spray are excellent choices for staying hydrated and getting vitamins.

 Juice can be a nutritious part of your pregnancy diet, providing vitamins, hydration, and natural energy.
-The main safety concern is unpasteurized juice, which may contain harmful bacteria like E. coli, Salmonella, or Listeria that can cause serious complications during pregnancy.
-Some juice products also contain additives like high fructose corn syrup and artificial dyes that warrant caution.
+The main concern is unpasteurized or raw juice, which may contain harmful bacteria like E. coli, Salmonella, or Listeria that can cause serious illness during pregnancy.
+Additionally, some juice products contain added ingredients like high fructose corn syrup or artificial dyes that are best limited.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.